 As a mother, I would want to march over to that white lady’s house and give her a piece of my mind.
 The mother bear in me would want to make things right.

-Maybe the two mothers did have a throw down that never made it to the history books.
+Maybe the two mothers had a throw down that never made it to the history books.
 I would love to know.
 But here’s what I keep thinking about.